MaidScientistIzutsumiMarin/tumblrbot/README.md

 - **`tags_chance`** - This should be between 0 and 1.
 Setting it to 0 corresponds to a 0% chance (never) to add tags to a post.
 1 corresponds to a 100% chance (always) to add tags to a post.
 Adding tags incurs a very small token cost.
 - **`reblog_blog_identifiers`** - Whenever a reblog is attempted, a random blog from this list will be chosen to be reblogged from.
 - **`reblog_chance`** - This setting works the same way as `tags_chance`.
-- **`reblog_user_message`** - This setting is a prefix that is directly prepended to the contents of the post being reblogged.
+- **`reblog_user_message`** - This setting is a [format string].
+The only argument it is formatted with is the content of the post being reblogged.
+In simple terms, the `{}` will be replaced with said content.

 ## Manual Fine-Tuning

 You can manually upload the examples file to [OpenAI] and start the fine-tuning here: [fine-tuning portal].

 1. Press `+ Create`.
 1. Select the desired `Base Model` from the dropdown.
-This should ideally match the model set in the [config].
+This should ideally match the model set in the [config][configurable].
 1. Upload the generated examples file to the section under `Training data`.
-You can find the path for this in the [config].
+You can find the path for this in the [config][configurable].
 1. Press `Create`.
-1. (Optional) Copy the value next to `Job ID` and paste it into the [config] under `job_id`.
+1. (Optional) Copy the value next to `Job ID` and paste it into the [config][configurable] under `job_id`.
 You can then run the program and monitor its progress as usual.
-1. If you do not do the above, you will have to copy the value next to `Output model` once the job is complete and paste it into the [config] under `fine_tuned_model`.
+1. If you do not do the above, you will have to copy the value next to `Output model` once the job is complete and paste it into the [config][configurable] under `fine_tuned_model`.